Gopz28/Image_classification-DSandML/Readme.md

-## tHis is a image Clasification basic project in ML
+## This is a image Clasification basic project in ML using image processing using Computer vision and their filters